 You are welcome to include multiple kinds of texts such as history, primary sources, poetry, fiction, memoir, podcasts, film, music, or visual culture to help students understand the multiple ways we all access ideas.
 Similarly, assignments should also vary: skills assessments should be responsive to the diverse ways in which people learn.
 Exams and papers could be replaced or supplemented with multimedia projects, podcasts, or group projects.
 You

-Please be considerate of the multiple ways students learn.
+Again please be considerate of the multiple ways students learn.
 How will your course be responsive to learning diversity?
 How will your classes encourage active participation?
 How will you create a community of learners online and/or in-person?
+How will you manage difficult conversations?
 (See resources below).

 ELECTIVES (3000-LEVEL COURSES)